 At the end of May Nick took a lay-off and he and Becky and Zeke left town.
 We moved to a motel.
 Getting more sleep, but having a harder time keeping to Professor Horner's schedule.

 When we arrived there were four foot snow drifts, by the time we moved out the grass was verdant and the trees were leafing out.
 Ezekial loves shoveling snow.
-I told him was fortunate to live somewhere it can snow eleven months of the year.
+I told him he was fortunate to live somewhere it can snow eleven months of the year.

 Edith Emily Alton 1909 - 2011